Let Her Down Easy

 "Let Her Down Easy" is a song written and produced by American singer-songwriter Terence Trent D'Arby for his third studio album, Symphony or Damn (1993).
-It was released as the fourth single in November 1993 and reached number 18 in the United Kingdom.
+It was released as the fourth single in November 1993 by Columbia Records and reached number 18 on the UK Singles Chart and number six in New Zealand.

 Critical reception

-Alex Kadis from Smash Hits gave the song five out of five, naming it Best New Single.
+Alex Kadis from Smash Hits gave the song a full score of five out of five, naming it Best New Single.
 She wrote, "It's a wonderful, haunting, graceful ballad with beautifully phrased vocals to take your breath away.
 If you've ever been in love with someone older or younger than you this will break your heart."
+Charles Aaron from Spin complimented it as a "exquisitely gooey single", describing it as "Elvis Costello with a racial identity bug-a-boo."

+Music video

+The accompanying music video for "Let Her Down Easy" was directed by German director Marcus Nispel and produced by Anouk Frankel for Portofolio.
+It was released on 8 November 1993 and is a black-and-white narrative clip filmed in Los Angeles.